aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter03.en.md

    ```
    ![Final Deployment Architecture](/images/migration16.jpg)

-For illustration purpose, below logical diagram represents relationship between various source tables hosting IMDb dataset.
+For illustration purpose, below is a logical diagram represents relationship between various source tables hosting IMDb dataset.

-    1.  title_basics table has all movies published in US after year 2000. tconst is an alphanumeric key uniquely assigned to each movie.
+  - title_basics table has movies published in US after year 2000. tconst is an alphanumeric key uniquely assigned to each movie.
-    2.  title_akas holds information related to various region and language that movie was originally published.
-This has 1:many relationshify with title_basics table.
+  - title_akas has published regions, languages and respective movie titles.
+It's 1:many relationship with title_basics table.
-    3.  title_ratings holds information related to average movies rating and vote count.
-We can assume this has dynamic information that can change over time post movies are published.
+  - title_ratings has movies rating and vote count.
+For this exercise, we can assume the information has high frequency update post movie release.
+It's 1:1 related with title_basics table
-    4.  title_principals has information related to various crew member worked inside the movie.
-The table has 1:many relationship with title_basics table.
+  - title_principals has cast and crew information.
+It's 1:many relationship with title_basics table.
-    5.  title_crew has information related to writer and director for movies.
+  - title_crew has writer and director information.
 The table is 1:1 related with title_basics table.
-    6.  name_basics has information related to all crew members and thier primary professions.
-Every actor has unique nconst value assigned.
+  - name_basics has cast and crew details.
+Every member has unique nconst value assigned.
   ![Final Deployment Architecture](/images/migration31.jpg)

-12. We will create denormalized view and get ready for migration to Dynamo.
+12. We will create denormalized view with 1:1 static information and get it ready for migration to Amazon DynamoDB table.
 For now, go ahead and copy below code and paste into mysql command line.
 The details around target data model will be discussed in the next chapter.
 ```bash
 CREATE VIEW imdb.movies AS\